Why are we getting fat?

 So.
 Does it work?

 Well I have lost more than 12% of my body weight in 4-5 months and Clare, my (much thinner) wife lost 10% of hers.
-We both like our red wine and chocolate and we still lose weight on the program.
+We both like our red wine and chocolate and we still lost weight on the program.
 We’ll even show you what to do if you can’t avoid a lapse to your wicked ways with food.

 For us, the biggest benefits are the ease of the diet, the maintenance of energy and the solid anchor to good food the diet promotes.
 And did I mention that there’s no calorie restriction?
 You can eat as much as you want as long as it’s protein but the natural source of antioxidants we recommend reduce cravings making it all the more appealing as a lifestyle, not just a diet.